Damian Williams (lawyer): Career

-Williams began his legal career as a law clerk to Judge Merrick Garland of the United States Court of Appeals for the District of Columbia Circuit from 2007 to 2008.
-He then served as a law clerk for Justice John Paul Stevens of the United States Supreme Court from 2008 to 2009.
-From 2009 to 2012, he was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison.
-From 2012 to 2021, he served as an assistant United States attorney in the United States Attorney's Office for the Southern District of New York.
+After law school, Williams was a law clerk to Judge Merrick Garland of the U.S. Court of Appeals for the District of Columbia Circuit from 2007 to 2008 and to Justice John Paul Stevens of the U.S. Supreme Court from 2008 to 2009.
+He was in private practice from 2009 to 2012 as a litigation associate at the law firm Paul, Weiss, Rifkind, Wharton & Garrison.

+From 2012 to 2021, Williams was an assistant United States attorney in the United States Attorney's Office for the Southern District of New York.
 In the role, he served as a chief of the securities and commodities fraud task force from 2018 to 2021.
 In 2018, Williams helped secure the conviction of Sheldon Silver, the former speaker of the New York State Assembly.

 U.S. attorney for the Southern District of New York

 In March 2021, Senate Majority Leader Chuck Schumer recommended Williams to be the next U.S. attorney for the Southern District of New York.
 On August 10, 2021, President Joe Biden nominated Williams to serve in the role.

 On September 30, 2021, his nomination was reported out of committee by voice vote.
 On October 5, 2021, Williams was confirmed in the Senate by voice vote.
 He became the first African-American U.S. attorney for the Southern District of New York and, as of October 2021, was one of seven African-Americans among 232 assistant U.S. attorneys and executives in the district.
 He was sworn into office on October 10, 2021.
 Upon his confirmation, Williams was slated to oversee cases including the trial of Jeffrey Epstein associate Ghislaine Maxwell and the case of Sayfullo Habibullaevic Saipov, who was charged with committing the 2017 New York City truck attack.

 Williams oversaw the indictment of Lieutenant Governor Brian Benjamin, who resigned after being arrested on federal bribery charges.

-On December 13, 2022, his office indicted Sam Bankman-Fried (SBF), ex-CEO of FTX, on eight counts of fraud and conspiracy.
+On December 13, 2022, his office indicted Sam Bankman-Fried, ex-CEO of FTX, on eight counts of fraud and conspiracy.
+On March 23, 2023, his office also indicted Do Kwon, co-founder of TerraUSD upon his arrest at the Podgorica Airport in Montenegro, on eight counts of fraud and conspiracy.
+On November 2, 2023, Bankman-Fried was found guilty of the seven counts that went to the jury.

 On January 6, 2023, his office announced that Real Housewives of Salt Lake City star Jennifer Shah was sentenced by United States District Judge Sidney H. Stein to 78 months in prison for running a nationwide telemarketing fraud scheme.
 Shah previously pled guilty to one count of conspiracy to commit wire fraud in connection with telemarketing.

+On September 22, 2023, Williams announced the indictment of Senator Bob Menendez of New Jersey on bribery charges.
+On September 17, 2024, Williams announced the Diddy indictment.
+On September 26, 2024, Williams announced the Eric Adams indictment.

+On November 25, 2024, Williams announced his anticipated resignation effective 11:59 p.m. on December 13, 2024.